Mercedes-Benz L3000: Technical data

-In Popular Culture
+In popular culture

 A replica of an L3000 based on the chassis of a GMC CCKW appears in the 1981 film Raiders Of The Lost Ark.
 It is involved in the film's most famous chase scene.

 A modified Lo 2000 or L3000 truck carrying a detachment of SS Einsatzkommandos appears on the village arrival scene of the 1983 British Horror film The Keep, set in Romania in 1941.